The credit spread curve. I: Fundamental concepts, fitting, par-adjusted spread, and expected return: Methods

 We are now in a position to write down the expression for the deviation in price terms between the (par-adjusted) spread of a bond $\sbar$ or CDS and a curve giving $s(T),\Pi(T)$:

 with $\rhat$ omitted for a CDS.
-In fitting to price data, we can simply choose to minimise the total squared deviation $\sum_j(\Delta P_j)^2$.
-In practice we will typically want to weight the errors by issue size\footnote{Technically, the amount outstanding in million USD.
-We assume this to be \$1Bn for liquid CDS.}.
-Further, an improvement over simple least squares to use a penalty that increases less rapidly than quadratically for large deviations, e.g.\ $\sqrt{1+(\Delta P)^2}-1$.
-A fuller discussion of the general principle is in \cite[\S15.7]{NRC}.
+Roughly, in fitting to price data, we can simply choose to minimise the total squared residual $\sum_j(\Delta P_j)^2$, but we shall talk more about this shortly in \S\ref{sec:fit}.